la2050/archive/_projects/2015/the-love-story.md

   Through multimedia production and storytelling workshops, our organization connects people who are dealing with love loss with those who have been transformed through it.
-'In one to three sentences, please describe your proposal.': "The Love Story runs workshops on multimedia storytelling for those interested in applying the craft of narrative journalism, photojournalism, and documentary filmmaking to their personal stories and produce, in a documentary interview, stories of those who have already transformed their loss into creative expression.\r\n\r\nAs creatives, they will relate to themselves as courageous, compassionate, and powerful storytellers rather than people who need to be “helped” or “fixed.” \r\n"
 Where will you be working?:
   - East LA
   - Westside